- Please do not bring more than 10 people TOTAL (including any youth–see #2) to the House to facilitate your activity.

 Group Leader Responsibilities

 As the group leader, you are responsible for relaying this information to your group as it is very important that ALL volunteers adhere to these guidelines.
-Feel free to email it out to them prior to your designated meal date, arrive early on the date of your meal and read over it all with them, etc. and get their acknowledgement of understanding before your designated volunteer time.
+Feel free to email it out to them prior to your designated meal date, arrive early on the date of your meal and read over it all with them, etc. and get their acknowledgment of understanding before your designated volunteer time.

 These guidelines are set in place for the safety of all volunteers and guest families.
 We hope your group will want to participate with our agency within these guidelines.
 Thank you for understanding!